AwsmAsim/AwsmAsim/README.md

 ## 🚀 About Me

 I'm a **Full-Stack Developer** and **Founding Member** at Nasheedio (valued at $5M USD), passionate about building scalable mobile applications and backend systems.
-With experience ranging from high-traffic e-commerce platforms at **Apple** to innovative blockchain solutions, I thrive on solving complex technical challenges.
+With experience ranging from high-traffic e-commerce platforms at **Infosys** for a big tech client to innovative blockchain solutions, I thrive on solving complex technical challenges.

 - 🔭 Currently leading tech operations at **Nasheedio** - a rapidly growing platform with 100,000+ downloads
 - 🌱 Building **Quizzler AI Play** - Real-time multiplayer quiz with AI-powered question generation